Tathan1191/Tathan1191/README.md

 # 🥷About Me:
 Hi there, I'm Jonnathan Alvarez Navarrete 👋<br>
-☁️ I’m a Data Analyst with knowledge of Data Engineering processes, Associate Degree as Cloud Applications and Services Programming Technician <br>Based in Cali 🇨🇴 (Colombia).<br>I have a passion for Cloud Technology and enjoy working on visualization dashboards.<br>
+☁️ I’m a Data Analyst with knowledge of Data Engineering processes<br>
+Associate Degree as Cloud Applications and Services Programming Technician <br>Based in Cali 🇨🇴 (Colombia).<br>

+Passionate for Cloud Technology and enjoy working on visualization dashboards.<br>

-Passionate about martial arts 🥋 and motorcycling 🏍️<br>
+I love martial arts 🥋 and motorcycling 🏍️<br>

 <br>💬 Get in touch via Whatsapp: +57 3004242563 <br>